-Cecil Castellucci is the author of books and graphic novels for young adults including Boy Proof, The Plain Janes, First Day on Earth, The Year of the Beasts, Tin Star, Stone in the Sky and the Eisner nominated Odd Duck.
+Cecil Castellucci is the author of books and graphic novels for young adults including Boy Proof, The Plain Janes, The Year of the Beasts, Tin Star, and the Eisner nominated Odd Duck.
 In 2015 she co-authored Moving Target: A Princess Leia Adventure.
 Out in 2018 is Don’t Cosplay With My Heart.
-She is currently writing Shade, The Changing Girl an ongoing comic on Gerard Way’s Young Animal imprint at DC Comics.
-And her newest Graphic Novel Soupy Leaves Home comes out in 2017.
-Her picture book, Grandma’s Gloves, won the California Book Award Gold Medal.
-Her short stories have been published in Strange Horizons, YARN, Tor.com, and various anthologies including, Teeth, After and Interfictions 2.
+She is currently writing Shade, The Changing Girl, an ongoing comic on Gerard Way’s Young Animal imprint at DC Comics.
+And her newest Graphic Novel Soupy Leaves Home comes out in April 2017.
+Her short stories and short comics have been published in Strange Horizons, Tor.com, Womanthology, Star Trek: Waypoint and Vertigo SFX: Slam!
 She is the Children’s Correspondence Coordinator for The Rumpus, a two time Macdowell Fellow and the founding YA Editor at the LA Review of Books.
 She lives in Los Angeles.

 Cecil Castellucci is the author of novels for young adults.
 Boy Proof , The Queen of Cool and Beige all on Candlewick Press.
 Rose Sees Red, First Day on Earth on Scholastic Press.
 And The Year of the Beasts, Tin Star and Stone in the Sky on Roaring Brook Press.
 Moving Target: A Princess Leia Adventure, is a part of the Star Wars Journey to the Force Awakens series.
 She is currently writing Shade, The Changing Girl, an ongoing comic on Gerard Way’s Young Animal imprint at DC Comics.
 Her first Graphic Novel The Plain Janes launched the DC Comics Minx imprint and she was awarded the 2007 Shuster Award for best Canadian Comic Book Writer.
 It was followed up by the sequel Janes in Love, which was nominated for the 2008 Shuster Award.
 Her first Picture Book, Grandma’s Gloves won the California Book Award Gold Medal for juvenile literature and Odd Duck was nominated for the Eisner Award, the Shuster Award and the Sakura Medal.